 Phone: 01248 388287

 Fay has a diverse range of research interests, focusing predominantly in education and psychotherapy.
-She is particularly interested in Pedagogy in Higher and Further Education with specific focus on the applications of psychotherapeutic techniques to enhance the student experience.
-Alongside these interests, she has worked in the field of criminal abuse and survivor/perpetrator psychology with specific focus on perceptions, understanding, and impact of modern slavery.
+She is particularly interested in Pedagogy in Higher and Further Education with specific focus on authentic assessments and employability.
+Her counselling work also involves scholarship in therapeutic interventions to support and enhance wellbeing, including a specific interest in canine assisted therapy.
+Alongside these areas of interest, she has also worked on the topic of criminal abuse and survivor/perpetrator psychology with additional focus on perceptions, understanding, and impact of modern slavery.

 Fay is passionately committed to high quality teaching, and has held a number of positions involved in managing teaching at a School, College, and Institutional level.
 She has extensive teaching experience across a diverse range of programmes and is actively involved in the supervision of research students, alongside pastoral care work that integrates her interest in psychotherapy into her love of teaching and learning.